-Housing First is NOT in their plans, stated publicly at a City Council Public Hearing (watch the video, don’t read the minutes from the 11/1/2012 City Council Meeting!) by both the Interim Executive Director & Dr. Carter from Union Mission.
+Housing First is NOT in their plans, stated publicly (in the video marks at 01:07:50, you can slide the bar to get there easily in the player) at a City Council Public Hearing (watch the video, don’t just read the minutes from the 11/1/2012 City Council Meeting!) by both the Interim Executive Director & Dr. Carter from Union Mission.

 While a new “Strategic Plan” has been promised (in the 2014 timeframe as that’s when it’s supposed to be filed with the Feds from a HUD mandate), we can’t wait for that.

 Neither can we wait for the Homeless Authority & their CoC “chronies” to build one “for” the community!
 We MUST build one WITH the entire community at the table [participating & committing resources to end homelessness, not in the next ten years (we’ve already had 10 years under the current plan to do that haven’t we?) but in five years maybe like Los Angeles has done]!

 And a few other points (with less detail, as we’ve written about them elsewhere, links to some of these posts that deal with these issues are linked to below):

 - The Assessment Report (articles written about it in detail on the Savannah Morning News website & commented on there by us) MUST be taken seriously!